Course Code: GES502

 Explore the critical role of typography in graphic design.
 Course projects build an understanding of the anatomy of the letterform, the distinguishing features of different typefaces, and creative applications of type.
 An assured grasp of typography is essential in any visual communication project.

 Lay a foundation for a career in business marketing design by studying marketing concepts and how they impact the design process.
 You'll learn design principles and explore design case studies from the world of marketing communications design.
-Focus of the class is building a basic understanding how marketing ideas translate into an effective design.
+Throughout the lesson, you'll start to understand how you can translate marketing ideas into an effective design.

 Explore the philosophy and process behind designing a logo.
 You'll learn the importance of corporate identity and the different stages in a typical logo design project.
 Learn the rules of advertising design from both a creative and a business perspective.
 Case studies from print, Web, and TV media showcase advertising concepts at work: persuasion, color psychology and composition, copywriting and typography, and brand communication.
 You'll create ads for newspapers, magazines, subways, and transit and outdoor applications, as well as a multi-part ad campaign.